by Calculated Risk on 5/23/2018 11:11:00 AM

 Note: This index is a leading indicator primarily for new Commercial Real Estate (CRE) investment.

-From the AIA: Architecture firm billings strengthen in May
+From the AIA: Architecture Firm Billings Strengthen in April

-Overall, the AIA’s Architecture Billings Index (ABI) score for May was 52.8 (any score over 50 is billings growth), which shows that demand for services from architecture firms continues to be healthy.
-The ABI also indicated that business conditions remain strong at firms located in the South and West, while growth in billings was modest at firms in the Northeast and Midwest.
+Overall, the AIA’s Architecture Billings Index (ABI) score for April was 52.0 (any score over 50 is billings growth), which indicates the business environment continues to be healthy for architecture firms despite continued labor shortages, growing inflation in building materials costs and rising interest rates.
+The ABI also revealed that business conditions remained strong at firms located in the West, while billings softened slightly at Midwest firms.

 Note: This includes commercial and industrial facilities like hotels and office buildings, multi-family residential, as well as schools, hospitals and other institutions.

 According to the AIA, there is an "approximate nine to twelve month lag time between architecture billings and construction spending" on non-residential construction.
 This index was positive in 11 of the last 12 months, suggesting a further increase in CRE investment in 2018.

 Posted by Calculated Risk on 5/23/2018 11:11:00 AM